scalecube/scalecube-services/README.md

 Binaries and dependency information for Maven can be found at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cio.scalecube.scalecube).

-To add a dependency on ScaleCube using Maven, use the following:
+To add a dependency on ScaleCube cluster using Maven, use the following:

 ``` xml
 <dependency>